2004

 • Feb.
 12. The Rev. Dr. Phillips Endecott Osgood was installed as our fifth rector.
 For information about him and his tenure, please see the chapter on him in Emmanuel Church, 1860-1960: The First Hundred Years.

 • Nov.
-23. Our former organist Lynnwood Farnam, who was head of the Organ Department at the Curtis Institute of Music, died and bequeathed his papers to their library.
-In 1932, the Theodore Presser Co.
-(Phila.), published his Toccata on “O Filii et Filiae, which he had played when he tested the “full organ” sound of the many organs he visited.
+23. Our former organist Lynnwood Farnam, who had become head of the Organ Department at the Curtis Institute of Music before his death in late 1930, bequeathed his papers to their library.
+Theodore Presser published in Philadelphia Farnum’s Toccata on “O Filii et Filiae“.
+Often played at Easter, the magnificent piece is employed to test organs.

 • Charles Scribner’s Sons published The Rev. Elwood Worcester‘s autobiography Life’s Adventure: The Story of a Varied Career (OCLC# 1896075).
-For a description of his ministry based on it, please see Wikipedia on the Emmanuel Movement and our page.
+For a description of his ministry based on it, please see our page and Wikipedia’s on the Emmanuel Movement

 1925